-PMBOK 8 Value Delivery Components and Information Flow
+PMBOK 8 Value Delivery Information Flow for PMP 2026

 Value delivery components do not work as a one-way pipeline.
 PMBOK 8 treats them as a system with feedback loops, performance signals, and decision movement across levels.
 That is useful because many readers still imagine value delivery as strategy sending orders downward while information never really travels back up.